omiid-n99/Sexism-Detection/README.md

     * **Few-Shot**: Providing balanced demonstration examples (2 per class) in the context window to improve performance.
 4.  **Evaluation**: Computing metrics (Accuracy, Macro F1-Score) and generating confusion matrices.

+**Prompting Strategies Explored**:
+   * Zero-Shot Inference: The models are provided with the category definitions and the input text, forcing them to rely solely on their pre-trained knowledge to classify the content.
+   * Few-Shot Inference: The prompts are dynamically augmented with balanced demonstration examples (2 per class) to guide the model's reasoning and output formatting.
 ### Models Evaluated
 The following open-source models were implemented and tested in this notebook:
 * **Microsoft Phi-3-mini-4k-instruct**